 You’re due to have surgery.
-During surgery, you’ll be given medication called anesthesia.
+During surgery, you’ll be given medicine called anesthesia.
 This will keep you comfortable and pain-free.
 Your surgeon will use monitored anesthesia care (MAC).
 This sheet tells you more about this type of anesthesia.

 MAC keeps you very drowsy during surgery.
 You may be awake, but you will likely not remember much.
 And you won’t feel pain.
-With MAC, medications are given through an IV line into a vein in your arm or hand.
+With MAC, medicines are given through an IV line into a vein in your arm or hand.
 A local anesthetic will usually be injected into the skin and muscle around the surgical site to numb it.
 The anesthesia provider monitors you during the procedure.
 He or she checks your heart rate and rhythm, blood pressure, and blood oxygen level.

 You will likely have:

 A pulse oximeter on the end of your finger.
 This measures your blood oxygen level.